will2web/Exclusive-Or-Perceptron/Log.md

+-How can I see how much memory is being used by a program?
 -How can I test for memory leaks?
 -When I do Input validation, I can convert input back to U2 instead of float 32 -Maybe have a perceptron function return the answer as its type instead of using any standard in or standard out in it